 Finally, in order to help all States support implementation of the 1.0 percent participation threshold for AA-AAAS participation, the Department is supporting work by the National Center on Educational Outcomes (NCEO).
-I note that Ohio has participated in some of these efforts and encourage your State's continued involvement.
-In 2019, NCEO has published several resources that may be helpful to stakeholders in your State.
-They may be found online at https://nceo.info/Assessments/alternate_assessments.
+I note that ODE's 1.0 percent disproportionality methodology will follow the NCEO guidelines (e.g., determining relative risk of participating in the alternate assessment).
+In 2019, NCEO published several resources that may be helpful to stakeholders in your State.
+They may be found online at https://nceo.info/Assessments/alternate\assessments.